bernarditaried/ZigZag-Sampling-Tutorial/README.md

 ## Motivation:

-Big Data is defined as the set of information in which volume, complexity and growth rate render difficult the capture, management and analysis.
+Big Data is defined as the set of information in which volume, complexity and growth rate difficulties the capture, management and analysis.
 Machine Learning is the main tool used now a day in scientific investigations in order to avoid inefficiency.
 There is a big expectation for next decade related to the amount of data that will be released, for example, in astronomy.

-If anyone has ever asked itself how to estimate values given some sort of data, then that person must read this tutorial: It has been created to spread the last advances in Bayesian Inference, a section of Machine Learning that is used in almost every investigation area of the STEM careers.
+If anyone had ever asked itself how to estimate values given some sort of data, then that person must read this tutorial: It has been created to spread the last advances in Bayesian Inference, a section of Machine Learning that is used in almost every investigation area of the STEM careers.